retrocomputacion/retrobbs/readme.md

 - YM2149/AY-3-8910 music conversion and streaming: .AY, .VTX and .VGZ files are decoded and converted to a stream of SID register writes.
 Cyclic envelope simulation is limited.
 Samples and some other special effects are not supported.

+- Video frame grabbing: Any file format supported by OpenCV2, files can be local or from an external URL.

 Currently included plug-ins:

 - Astronomy Picture Of the Day (apod.py): Retrieves and displays the text and picture from NASA's Astronomy Picture Of the Day.